blaze-the-star/BGECore/documentation/readme.txt

 Make sure that Python(Python3) and Dot (Graphviz) are on the system path or can be executed form anywhere in the system command line.

+You can make the documentation executing "make" on this directory from the terminal or executing the"make.bat" file on Windows.